Makes 5 servings (1 serving = 1 1/2 cups waffle cubes with 1/2 cup sauce, shown in photo)

 It works best with waffles that have a relatively neutral flavor.
 Three possibilities: Molasses Yeast Feast Waffles (tested with this recipe, and blended very well), Naked Vegan Waffles, or Naked Gluten-Free Vegan Waffles.
 The texture and flavor of yeast-raised waffles will be closer to that of traditional bread-based stuffings.

-- To be baked or reheated and then chopped right after the vegan waffle stuffing sauce is made: 7 to 8 cups of bite-sized waffle pieces (roughly four 7-inch round Belgian waffles, or around 1 batch), using your favorite recipe
+- 7 to 8 cups bite-sized waffle pieces (roughly four 7-inch round Belgian waffles, or around 1 batch, using your favorite recipe)

 - 1 cup finely chopped onion